 - "Buddy old pal.
 Guess you in the big courthouse now keeping Barney straight.
 Rest in peace Andy"

 - "I really enjoyed that show.
 One of the best on TV.
-Just think, no one swore, no one was half naked and it was a success."
+Just think, no one swore, no one was half-naked and it was a success."

-- "The Mayberry Gang: Aunt Bee's closeness and emotional ties to everyone - Opie's love to all in his life - Andy's commitment and devotion to his work and family - and Barney (although sometimes clumsy and comical), who was truly committed as well."
+- "The Mayberry Gang: Aunt Bee's closeness and emotional ties to everyone - Opie's love to everyone in his life - Andy's commitment and devotion to his work and family - and Barney (although sometimes clumsy and comical), who was truly committed as well."